-- In FY 2017, there were three TPPP Tier 1B grantees in Oklahoma: Choctaw Nation of Oklahoma (\$1,175,000); Oklahoma City County Health Department (\$1,200,000); and Youth Services of Tulsa, Inc. (\$1,499,000). - These local organizations in Oklahoma received a total of \$3,874,000 in TPPP Tier 1B funding.
+- In FY 2016, there were three TPPP Tier 1B grantees in Oklahoma: Choctaw Nation of Oklahoma (\$1,175,000); Oklahoma City County Health Department (\$1,200,000); and Youth Services of Tulsa, Inc. (\$1,499,600) - These local organizations in Oklahoma received a total of \$3,874,600 in TPPP Tier 1B funding.

-CHOCTAW NATION OF OKLAHOMA, \$1,175,000 (FY 2017)
+CHOCTAW NATION OF OKLAHOMA, \$1,175,000 (FY 2016)

-The Choctaw Nation is located in southeast Oklahoma and is dedicated to "enhance[ing[the lives of all members through opportunities designed to develop healthy, successful, and productive lifestyles."
-With its TPPP Tier 1B funding, the Choctaw Nation of Oklahoma intends to reduce rates of teen pregnancy and existing disparities and will offer programming to young Native Americans in the Choctaw, McCurtain, and Pushmataha counties.
-The following curricula will be provided in school-based settings: Draw the

-Line/Respect the Line, Safer Choices, and All4You!.
-The Choctaw Nation of Oklahoma aims to reach 4,500 young people per year.30
+The Choctaw Nation is located in southeast Oklahoma and is dedicated to "enhance the lives of all members through opportunities designed to develop healthy, successful, and productive lifestyles."
+With its TPPP Tier 1B funding, the Choctaw Nation of Oklahoma will offer programming to young Native Americans in the Choctaw, McCurtain, and Pushmataha counties.
+The following curricula will be provided in school-based settings: Draw the Line, Safer Choices, and All-You!.
+The Choctaw Nation of Oklahoma aims to reach 4,500 young people per year and at least 18,000 young people over the course of the five-year grant period.
+25

-OKLAHOMA CITY COUNTY HEALTH DEPARTMENT, \$1,200,000 (FY 2017)
+OKLAHOMA CITY COUNTY HEALTH DEPARTMENT, \$1,200,000 (FY 2016)

 Oklahoma City County Health Department will partner with the Oklahoma County Teen Pregnancy Prevention Collaboration to administer the TPPP Tier 1B funds.
 Programming will be provided to young people ages 12-19 in five education and health care settings in targeted central Oklahoma City neighborhoods.
-The following curricula will be implemented in elementary schools, middle schools, high schools, colleges, and health clinics: Sisters Saving Sisters, ¡Cuídate!, Draw the Line/Respect the Line, Making Proud Choices!, Making a Difference!, and Be Proud!
+The following curricula will be implemented in elementary schools, middle schools, high schools, colleges, and health clinics: Making Proud Choices!, Making a Difference!, and Be Proud!
 Be Responsible.
-The Department aims to reach 4,000 young people per year.31
+The health department aims to reach 4,700 young people per year.26

-YOUTH SERVICES OF TULSA, INC. (YST), \$1,499,000 (FY 2017)
+YOUTH SERVICES OF TULSA, INC., \$1,499,600 (FY 2016)

-YST is a non-profit, community agency focused on providing "innovative and proven programs focused on counseling, runaway and homeless youth, delinquency prevention, and youth development" for young people.
-Its services and programs include an adolescent emergency shelter, counseling, and an LGBTQ support group.
+Youth Services of Tulsa, Inc., (YST) is a non-profit, community agency focused on providing "innovative and proven programs focused on counseling, runaway and homeless youth, delinquency prevention, and youth development" for adolescents and young adults.
+27 Its services and programs include an adolescent emergency shelter, counseling, and a lesbian, gay, bisexual, transgender, and questioning (LGBTQ) support group.
 YST will partner with the Community Service Council to create the Tulsa Area Teen Pregnancy Prevention Collaborative and the Tulsa Campaign to Prevent Teen Pregnancy in order to administer the TPPP Tier 1B funds.
-The goal of the collaborative is to "collectively advance teen pregnancy prevention efforts in Tulsa County."
+The goal of the collaborative is to "collectively advance efforts to prevent teen pregnancy in Tulsa."
 The Collaborative will provide the following five evidence-based programs in middle schools, high schools, alternative schools, juvenile detention centers, community-based settings, and clinics: CAS-Carrera, Making a Difference!, Making Proud Choices!, and Sexual Health and Adolescent Risk Prevention (SHARP).
 The Collaborative also plans to increase the number of referrals and the capacity of area providers to offer youth-friendly services to help more youth receive health care services.
 YST aims to reach 6,000 young people per year at first and grow to reach almost 10,000 young people per year by the end of the grant period.
+29